 One of our favorite Disney World activities is mini-golf.
 Walt Disney World has two Mini-Golf courses.
 Disney’s Fantasia Gardens is themed to Fantasia and is located in the Epcot Resort Area.
 Disney’s Winter Summerland is a fun take on bringing the winter to Florida and is located near Blizzard Beach Waterpark.
 Both mini-golf courses are open year round and are a fun activity for a rest day at Walt Disney World.

 Each resort has activities unique to the resort.
 During our stay we have done dance contest, trivia games, challenges, and made tie-dyes.
 It is really fun for the kids and adults to get involved.
 When you check-in you will receive your Disney World activity schedule for the week at your resort.
 Use this to guide plan your rest day.

 Another activity to look for on your weekly activity schedule is the Movies Under the Stars.
 At each resort they have a Disney movie playing outside.
 This is one of those activities that we always miss.
 We either have an early morning or we arrive late.
 Hopefully someday we will make it!!

 This is one that you don’t have to plan too much if you are in the right place!
 The parade runs nightly on Seven Seas Lagoon.
 The best place to see it is outside the Magic Kingdom or at one of the resorts that surround the lake.
-It starts at the Polynesian at 9:00pm and runs through there.
+It starts at the Polynesian Resort every evening.
 We have always caught pieces of it as we exit the Magic Kingdom and it is a magical end to our evening.

 Chip n Dale’s Campfire Sing-A-Long at The Campsites at Fort Wilderness Lodge is a family fun way to end the evening.
 Purchase a S’mores kit and roast marshmallows and sing songs with Chip n’ Dale.
 This free activity is offered to all guests and even visitors to the resort can attend.
 Other Walt Disney World resorts have campfires but Chip n’ Dale are only at the campsites.